JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 }
 ```

-Now you have all the necessary dependencies for your Kotlin Multiplatform Mobile module.

 ## Create API requests

 You'll need the [SpaceX public API](https://docs.spacexdata.com/?version=latest) to retrieve data and a single method to
-get the list of all launches from the **v3/launches** endpoint.
+get the list of all launches from the **v4/launches** endpoint.

 ### Add data model

+In `shared/src/commonMain/kotlin`, create a new `RocketLaunch.kt` file
-In `Greeting.kt`, create a data class which stores data from the SpaceX API:
+and add a data class which stores data from the SpaceX API:

 ```kotlin
 import kotlinx.serialization.SerialName